vadimeisenbergibm/envoy-generic-forward-proxy/README.md

   `http_proxy=forward-proxy:443 curl -v edition.cnn.com`

-  Note that we performed HTTP call and used HTTP proxy to connect to edition.cnn.com via HTTPS.
-We cannot to `forward-proxy` by HTTP, and the `forward-proxy` performs TLS origination for us.
+  Note that we performed HTTP call and used an HTTP proxy (`http_proxy`) to connect to edition.cnn.com via HTTPS.
+We send requests by HTTP, and the `forward-proxy` performs TLS origination for us.

 ## Envoy as a sidecar generic forward proxy
 ### Deployment to Kubernetes